signalfx/signalfx-agent/docs/agent-install-awsecs.md

 1. Download the [agent.yaml](https://github.com/signalfx/signalfx-agent/blob/master/deployments/ecs/agent.yaml) file.
 2. Copy agent.yaml to a new .yaml file with a custom name.
 3. In the signalfx-agent-task.json file, change the environment variable `CONFIG_URL` to the URL of your custom version of agent.yaml.
-The URL must be accessible from your EC2 cluster.
+The URL must be accessible from your ECS cluster.
-4. Deploy the custom .yaml file to your EC2 cluster.
+4. Deploy the custom .yaml file to your ECS cluster.

 To learn more, see [agent.yaml](https://github.com/signalfx/signalfx-agent/blob/master/deployments/ecs/agent.yaml).

-## Deploy the Smart Agent task definition to EC2
+## Deploy the Smart Agent task definition to ECS

 After you finish editing the configuration files, continue with these steps:

-* If you already use the AWS EC2 web console, use it to create the task definition
+* If you already use the AWS ECS web console, use it to create the task definition
 * If you're not using the web console, use the command-line interface to create the task definition

-### AWS EC2 web console
+### AWS ECS web console

 1. Start the web console and navigate to the **Task Definitions** tab.
 2. Click **Create new Task Definition**.
 3. Click **EC2**, then click **Next step**.
+The Smart Agent doesn't support Fargate.
 4. Click **Configure via JSON**.
 5. Open the signalfx-agent-task.json file, copy the contents, paste the contents into the text box, and click **Save**.
 6. Click **Update** and then **Create**.